OokTech/TW5-Bob/Configuration.md

 ```

 ''Note:'' All paths can be either absolute or relative.
 Relative paths are
-relative to the folder with tiddlywiki.js in it if you are using the normal
+relative to the folder with tiddlywiki.js in it if you are using the plugin
-version or the folder with the executable file if you are using the single
+version or the folder with the executable file if you are using the BobEXE version.
-executable version.

 ''Note for windows:'' All the example paths here are how they would appear on
 linux or osx.
 On windows the paths would look like